Evolutionary Variational Inequalities on the Hellinger-Kantorovich and Spherical Hellinger-Kantorovich spaces

 In \cite[Thm.\,4.8]{LasMie19GPCA}, it was stated and proved that for a set $X \subset \R^d$ that is compact, convex and with nonempty interior, there exists $\kappa(\delta)\in\mathbb{R},$ such that $(\M(\YX),\HK)$ is $\kappa$-concave on $\M_{\delta}(\YX).$ We clarify at this point, that in practice Theorem 4.8 was stated for more general metric spaces and for reference measures $\nu$ that are doubling.
 However for simplification we are going to recall any theorems or lemmas we need from \cite{LasMie19GPCA} directly adapted to to our setting, avoiding all the extra generality related to doubling measures and abstract metric spaces.
 We remind the reader, that for a compact, convex set $X \subset \R^d $ with nonempty interior, the Lebesgue measure is doubling and the Euclidean distance is 2-concave.
 Although \cite[Thm.\,4.8]{LasMie19GPCA} was stated in this weaker form, the given proof provides a stronger result, namely the following:

 \begin{theorem}[$K$-concavity for $(\M(\YX),\HK) $] Let $X \subset \R^d$ be a compact, convex set with nonempty interior.
-Then, there exists $\kappa(\delta)\in\mathbb{R},$ such that $(\M(\YX),\HK)$ is $\kappa$-concave on $\M_{\delta}(\YX),$ with respect to observers in $\M^{\Geod}_{\delta}(\YX).$ \end{theorem}
+Then, there exists $\kappa(\delta)\in\mathbb{R},$ such that $\HK$ is $\kappa$-concave on $\M_{\delta}(\YX),$ with respect to observers in $\M^{\Geod}_{\delta}(\YX).$ \end{theorem}

-At the moment of writing \cite{LasMie19GPCA}, we were not aware that this version will be useful, however now this property is exactly the assumption (A1) in our Theorem \ref{th:MainExistTheo}.
-Therefore we will recall some lemmas from there and provide a short proof of Theorem~\ref{thm:K.Semi}.
+At the moment of writing \cite{LasMie19GPCA}, we were not aware that this version will be useful, however now this property along with LAC condition, is exactly the assumption (A1) in our Theorem \ref{th:MainExistTheo}.
+LAC condition was proven in \cite[Theorem 4.1]{LasMie19GPCA}.
+Now, we will recall some lemmas from there and provide a short proof of Theorem~\ref{thm:K.Semi}.

 \begin{lemma}[{\cite[Lem.\,4.9]{LasMie19GPCA}}] Let $X \subset \R^d$ be a compact, convex set with nonempty interior.
 There exists $0<C_{\min}\leq C_{\max}$ such that for every $\mu_{0},\mu_{1}\in \widetilde{\M}_{\sfd_{1},\sfd_{2}}(X)$ and any optimal plan $\bfH_{01}$ for $\LET_{\dd}(\,\cdot\,;\mu_0,\mu_1)$ we have